MicrosoftDocs/visualfsharpdocs/docs/conceptual/DbmlFile Type Provider (FSharp).md

 |?Serializable : bool|**true** if you want the generated types to be serializable.
 The default is **false**.|

 ## Remarks
 The .dbml file is an XML file that contains the full description or schema for a relational database.
 DBML stands for Database Modeling Language and is the database schema format that LINQ to SQL uses.
 You can generate a .dbml file by using the command-line tool, **SQLMetal.exe**.
-For more information on **SQLMetal.exe**, see [SqlMetal.exe &#40;Code Generation Tool&#41;](SqlMetal.exe+%28Code+Generation+Tool%29.md).
-For more information on LINQ to SQL, see [LINQ to SQL](LINQ+to+SQL.md).
+For more information on **SQLMetal.exe**, see [SqlMetal.exe &#40;Code Generation Tool&#41;](https://msdn.microsoft.com/en-us/library/bb386987).
+For more information on LINQ to SQL, see [LINQ to SQL](https://msdn.microsoft.com/library/bb386976).

 For a walkthrough on how to use the **DbmlFile** type provider, see [Walkthrough: Generating F&#35; Types from a DBML File &#40;F&#35;&#41;](Walkthrough%3A+Generating+FSharp+Types+from+a+DBML+File+%28FSharp%29.md).

 ## Platforms
-[!INCLUDE[win8](../Token/win8_md.md)], Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2
+Windows 8.1, Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2

 ## Version Information